pcaston/OpenPeerPower.github.io/source/_integrations/recorder.markdown

 If you are in a virtual environment, don't forget to activate it before installing the pyodbc package.

 {% highlight bash %}
-sudo -u homeassistant -H -s
+sudo -u openpeerpower -H -s
-source /srv/homeassistant/bin/activate
+source /srv/openpeerpower/bin/activate
 pip3 install pyodbc
 {% endhighlight %}